 Advanced efforts show that the member company integrates and applies human rights due diligence in a systematic manner in all its sourcing decisions.
+The process for due diligence is described in a sourcing policy and in sourcing contracts.

-Documentation: Documentation of human rights due diligence includes: Audits conducted by the brand, recent audits by other brands, documentation of site visits, completed production location questionnaires, wage ladder assessments, specific FWF policies shared with the factory or other relevant efforts to ascertain the human rights situation at a production location and/or mitigate risks.
+Documentation: Documentation of human rights due diligence includes: Audits conducted by the brand, recent audits by other brands, documentation of site visits, completed production location questionnaires, wage ladder assessments, specific Fair Wear policies shared with the factory or other relevant efforts to ascertain the human rights situation at a production location and/or mitigate risks.
 Evidence should also be provided of a systemic approach to assessing new production locations.